PanDAWMS/panda-server/README.txt

   * added hint to queryDatasetWithMap
   * use bind-variables for all queries
   * fixed freezeDS
+  * fixed a duplicated variable in Closer
+  * truncate ddmErrorDiag

 * 0.0.4 (2/23/2009)
   * GSI authentication for pilots